It’s Here. Portable Scale Certification in the Suburbs.

 My scales expire prior to the dates Advanced Weighing Systems is offering certification.
 What do I do?

 The Illinois Compiled Statutes and the Joint Committee on Administrative Rules require scales to be recertified once every 12 months.
 The IDOA interprets “every 12 months” as once per calendar year.
-As long as your scales have a 2016 sticker on it, the IDOA considers your certification valid even if it goes longer than 12 months since the previous certification.
+As long as your scales have a current sticker on them, the IDOA considers your certification valid even if it goes longer than 12 months since the previous certification.